richardhenyash/balloon-pop-maths/TESTING.md

 * The [JavaScript Mail Library](./assets/js/mail.js) initially reported 1 warning for an unused variable.
-This warning is related to the function sendMail which is defined in the [JavaScript Mail Library](./assets/js/mail.js) and called in [index.html](index.html).
+This warning is related to the function sendMail which is defined in the [JavaScript Mail Library](./assets/js/mail.js) and is called in [index.html](index.html).
 The code was then re-validated with the Report options disabled for "Unused Variables", and now passes without errors or warnings.
 See [JShint Mail Library Validation Report](./assets/testing/validation/javascript-validation-report-mail.txt).